 - Minimalist Cast: Mr. and Mrs. Root are the only main characters who appear in every episode.

-- National Stereotypes: Mr. Root's ideas about Europeans are very stereotypical.
+- Mr. Root's ideas about Europeans are very stereotypical.
 He assumes that Germans have no sense of comedy, Spaniards are lazy, Frenchmen are arrogant intellectuals and Belgians are boring.

 - Once per Episode: Each episode begins with Mr. Root putting on appropriate music on his car cassette player when entering a certain country.